Diego-Luiz/travel-blog/README.md

   - ```styles``` containing the global CSS styles visible to all the components in the application

 ## Some React concepts involved ⚛️ <a name="reactconcepts"></a>
-These are some of the concepts involving the React library that were put in practice inside the project:
+Below some of the concepts involving the React library that were put in practice inside the project:
 - State & Props management
 - Components
   - Class based components